libplctag/libplctag/docs/deferred_fixes.md

 Verified: both configs clean, simulator **184/184** (183s reported, 182s wall), hardware **45/45**.
 DH+ has no simulator coverage, so tests 28, 29, 32, 33 and 34 are the whole check.

+### 2.43 Logix-mapped PCCC read and write merged — DONE 2026-09-16

+`tag_read_start` and `tag_write_start` in `eip_lgx_pccc.c` were 116 and 121 lines that
+agreed on 95 of them, including the entire 40-line Unconnected Send frame.
+They differ in six places, now a two-entry `lgx_pccc_variant_t` table over one `lgx_pccc_request_start()` skeleton: the in-progress flag, the pre-write read, the overhead estimate, the PCCC function code, and the bytes written after the encoded tag name.

+**Equivalence proved by reconstruction, not by inspection.** A script substitutes each variant's pieces back into the skeleton and diffs the result against the pre-merge functions from git.
+Both come back byte-identical — read 101 code lines, write 112.
+The same check should be the price of admission for the remaining merges: reading two 120-line functions side by side is how the 1.9 mistake got made.

+**The overhead formulas are carried over unchanged, and they disagree with each other.**
+The read counts a trailing `uint16_le` and ignores the connection path; the write counts `2 + conn_path_size` and ignores the trailing pad byte.
+Both add `sizeof(eip_cip_uc_req)`, which is measured from byte 0 of `req->data` and so includes the 24-byte EIP encapsulation header.
+Meanwhile `AB_PLC_LGX_PCCC` always sets `use_connected_msg = 0` (`ab_common.c:311`), so `available_payload_unsafe()` takes its unconnected branch and has already subtracted `conn_path_size + 2` — which means at least one of the two counts the path twice.

+Not reconciled here, deliberately.
+Shrinking a size estimate is the direction that lets a longer frame onto the wire, and working out which byte each side counts from is the whole of 2.40.
+1.9 is what happens when that question gets answered by inspection in passing.
+The comment on `request_overhead` in the variant table records the discrepancy at the site.

+### 2.44 Tag listing and UDT metadata request builders merged — DONE 2026-09-16

+`listing_tag_build_read_request_connected` (156 lines) and
+`udt_tag_build_read_metadata_request_connected` (152) are the same CIP frame: a Connected Send carrying a get-attribute-list against one instance of one class.
+They differ only in a table of constants — service code (`0x55`/`0x03`), class (`0x6B`/`0x6C`), instance-id source (`next_id`/`udt_id`), four attribute numbers, and whether the encoded tag name is spliced into the request path.
+Now one `cip_attr_list_request_build()` over a `cip_attr_list_variant_t` table.
+The hardcoded `4` in the num-attributes field is derived from the array instead.

+Same reconstruction check as 2.43: the rebuilt functions differ from the originals in exactly the three places below and nowhere else, so the wire bytes are unchanged.

+**`udt_tag_build_read_fields_request_connected` was left alone.** 97 of its 129 lines
+differ — it is a Read Template request with an offset and a size, not the same frame.

+**Two fixes folded in, both pre-existing:**

+- **The request leaked on the `PLCTAG_ERR_TOO_LARGE` path, in both functions.**
+  `session_create_request()` hands back a reference; the oversize path called `ab_tag_abort_request(tag)` and returned without ever releasing it. `tag->req` is still NULL at that point, so abort had nothing to free.
+The `session_add_request()` failure path a few lines below gets this right — `req = rc_dec(req);` first — and the merged builder now does the same.
+Never caught under ASan because no test reaches the oversize
+  path: the listing and UDT requests are a fixed ~20 bytes against a connection of at least 500.
+- **The UDT builder set `tag->read_in_progress` after `session_add_request()` returned.**
+  The listing builder set it before.
+Both cannot be right: `session_add_request()` makes the request visible to the session thread immediately, so setting the flag afterwards leaves a window in which a completed request belongs to a tag that does not believe it has a read outstanding.
+The merged builder uses the listing order.
+This is a behaviour change for the UDT path.
+It costs nothing on the failure path, because `ab_tag_abort_request()` clears the flag (`ab_common.c:881`).

+Verified: both configs clean, 0 warnings; simulator **184/184** (179s reported, 179s wall)
+after 2.43 and again after 2.44.
+Neither path has simulator coverage of the failure cases, so the hardware suite is the real check — `@tags` and `@udt` listing in particular.

 ## 3. Verification gaps